yzabc007/ML-Learning-Resources/deep-reinforcement-learning/4cart-pole-pg.md

 The [Cart Pole](https://gym.openai.com/envs/CartPole-v0/) game aims to hold the balance of a Pole as long as possible.

+Environment:

+> A reward of +1 is provided for every timestep that the pole remains upright.
+>
+> The episode ends when the pole is more than 15 degrees from vertical, or the cart moves more than 2.4 units from the center.

 > CartPole-v0 defines "solving" as getting average reward of 195.0 over 100 consecutive trials.

 ---